-Rich in history, Vesting Bourtange dates back to 1580 when Willem van Oranje ordered an entrenchment be built with five bastions near the Dutch-German border.
+Rich in history, Vesting Bourtange dates back to 1580 when Willem van Oranje ordered an entrenchment be built near the Dutch-German border.
 Now, this cute little village attracts visitors from across the Netherlands.

 Built on a sandy ridge or tange in Dutch, Vesting Bourtange was completed in 1593.
-Over the centuries it was continually reinforced but as over time it eventually lost its military status and was dismantled by 1851.
 Since then it has grown into an agricultural village that is teeming with history.

 Perfect for a day trip

-Bourtange is located southeast of Groningen, not far from the German border, making it a fun day trip if you’re in the area.
-Its cobblestone roads, historic cannons and wooden drawbridges allow your imagination to wander back in time.
+Bourtange is located southeast of Groningen making it a fun day trip if you’re in the area.
+Its cobbled roads, historic cannons, and wooden drawbridges allow your imagination to wander back in time.

 A few weeks ago, while the kids had a day off from school, we decided to take a trip North and spent the day soaking up some history.

 I automatically assumed the kids would be complaining of boredom from the minute we got there until the minute we left, but surprisingly they loved it!

 We spent our time walking around the high ridges that line the town, the water canal on one side and the town in the centre.
 The stunning views and fields as far as the eye could see made us feel as if we really were protected from the rest of the world.